AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 We support two patterns of connections: Detached VGW and Attached VGW.
 Attached VGW is only allowed if VGW and Transit GWs are in different VPCs.

-Currently, only one connection is support on a give transit gateway/vpc, regardless of any of three options above is chosen.

 |image3|